 to maintain your credentials

-If you are an external investigator listed on a WCM Study Protocol
+What if I am an external investigator listed on a WCM study protocol?

 You will not be required to complete the WCM-specific CITI courses.
 However, record of training completion in biomedical research human subjects protections, and good clinical practice must be provided.
 While the WCM IRB does not require external investigators complete the WCM-specific CITI courses, this does not preclude any requirements imposed by regulatory agencies, grantors or sponsors.